jac307/MediaArtTutorials/IARTS1T03/WT-W8.md

   The 30-second stereo composition demonstrates intentional use of panning (Left ↔ Right), controlled volume to create depth (foreground/background), at least six layered sound sources, effective fades, and clean audio levels (final peak at -0.3 dB, no distortion).
 Spatial movement feels deliberate rather than random.

 - **Integration in Blender & Camera Embodiment (MP4)**
-  The stereo sound is correctly attached to a centered Speaker object.
-Camera movement (closer ↔ farther) clearly affects perceived volume and spatial nuance, while lighting timing remains aligned with the 30-second structure.
-Framing remains intentional.
+  The sound file is correctly attached to a centered Speaker object.
+Camera movement (closer ↔ farther) intentionally shapes perceived volume, proximity, and spatial presence, while lighting cues remain aligned with the 30-second structure.
+Framing is deliberate and consistent.

 - **Technical Execution & File Organization**
   All required files (`.pdf`, `.rpp`, `.wav`, `.mp4`) follow correct naming conventions, maintain a 30-second duration, and are properly rendered (not viewport recordings).